mariusgarenaux/silik-kernel/help.md

         ---
             In [3]: cat ex_scripts/ex_init.silik
             Out[3]:
-            start python3 -l k1
+            new python3 -l k1
             run "x=2" k1.py
             run "x" k1.py

-• > : Changes the mode of silik-kernel to 'command'.
+• > :
+        Changes the mode of silik-kernel to 'command'.
 All future code cells will be run on a sub-kernel.

         Positionals arguments :
         ---